GrassLab/osdi/labs/lab2.rst

 You can also let rpi3's bootloader load another bootloader such as `u-boot <https://elinux.org/RPi_U-Boot>`_ as your **third stage bootloader** to load kernel in diverse ways.

-``question`` In x86 machine, how the above 4 steps are implemented?
+``question 1`` In x86 machine, how the above 4 steps are implemented?
 Roughly describe it.

 Your 3rd stage bootloader